Groups with large Noether bound: Introduction

 An element $S \in \mathcal{M}(\hat{A})$ can be interpreted as a \emph{sequence} $S:=(s_1,\ldots,s_n)$ of elements of $\hat{A}$ where repetition of elements is allowed and their order is disregarded.
 The \emph{length} of $S$ is $|S|:=n$.
 By a \emph{subsequence} of $S$ we mean $S_J := (s_j\mid j\in J)$ for some subset $J\subseteq \{1,\ldots,n\}$.
 Given a sequence $R$ over an abelian group $A$ we write $R=R_1R_2$ if $R$ is the concatenation of its subsequences $R_1$, $R_2$, and we call the expression $R_1R_2$ a \emph{factorization} of $R$.
 Given an element $a\in A$ and a positive integer $r$, write $(a^r)$ for the sequence in which $a$ occurs with multiplicity $r$.
 For an automorphism $b$ of $A$ and a sequence $S=(s_1,\dots,s_n)$ we write $S^b$ for the sequence $(s_1^b,\dots,s_n^b)$, and we say that the sequences $S$ and $T$ are \emph{similar} if $T=S^b$ for some $b \in \Aut(A)$.

 Let $\sigma: \mathcal{M}(\hat{A}) \to \hat{A}$ be the monoid homomorphism which assigns to each sequence over $A$ the sum of its elements.
-The value $\sigma(\Phi(m)) \in \hat A$ is called the \emph{weight of the monomial} $m \in M(V)$ and it will be abbreviated by $\w(m)$.
+The value $\sigma(\Phi(m)) \in \hat A$ is called the \emph{weight of the monomial} $m \in M(V)$ and it will be abbreviated by $\theta(m)$.
+In particular, $\theta(x_i)=\theta_i$ with the notation in the first paragraph of this section.
 The kernel of $\sigma$ is called the \emph{block monoid} of $\hat{A}$, denoted by $\mathcal{B}(\hat{A})$, and its elements are called zero-sum sequences.
-Our interest in zero-sum sequences and the related results in additive number theory stems from the observation that the invariant ring $\F[V]^A$ is spanned as a vector space by all those monomials for which $\Phi(m)$ is a zero-sum sequence over $\hat A$.
-Moreover, as an algebra, $\F[V]^A$ is minimally generated by those monomials $m$ for which $\Phi(m)$ does not contain any proper zero-sum subsequences.
+Our interest in zero-sum sequences and the related results in additive number theory stems from the observation that the invariant ring $\field[V]^A$ is spanned as a vector space by all those monomials for which $\Phi(m)$ is a zero-sum sequence over $\hat A$.
+Moreover, as an algebra, $\field[V]^A$ is minimally generated by those monomials $m$ for which $\Phi(m)$ does not contain any proper zero-sum subsequences.
 These are called \emph{irreducible} zero-sum sequences, and they form the Hilbert basis of the monoid $\mathcal{B}(\hat A)$.
 A sequence is \emph{zero-sum free} if it has no non-empty zero-sum subsequence.

-The \emph{Davenport constant} $\D(A)$ of $A$ is defined as the length of the longest irreducible zero-sum sequence over $A$.
+The \emph{Davenport constant} $\davenport(A)$ of $A$ is defined as the length of the longest irreducible zero-sum sequence over $A$.
 It is an extensively studied quantity, see for example \cite{geroldinger-gao}.
 As it is seen from our discussion:

-The {\it generalized Davenport constant} $\D_k(A)$ is introduced in \cite{halter-koch} as the length of the longest zero-sum sequence that cannot be factored into more than $k$ non-empty zero-sum sequences.
-It is evident from the above discussion that $\D_k(A) = \beta_k(A)$.
+The {\it generalized Davenport constant} $\davenport_k(A)$ is introduced in \cite{halter-koch} as the length of the longest zero-sum sequence that cannot be factored into more than $k$ non-empty zero-sum sequences.
+It is evident from the above discussion that $\davenport_k(A) = \beta_k(A)$.
 Moreover Lemma~\ref{lemma:myred} applied to abelian groups yields for any subgroup $B\leq A$ that:

 The second inequality follows from the first because $A$ has a subgroup $C \cong A/B$ for which $A /C \cong B$, hence the role of $A/B$ and $B$ can be reversed in this formula.
 This inequality appears as Proposition 2.6 in \cite{delorme}.